pulp-platform/regression_tests/hello/README.md

  1. change the parameters LOAD_L2 and STIM_FROM respectively to "STANDALONE" and "HYPER_FLASH" (or "SPI_FLASH"),
  2. change UserPreload(0) to 1 for the SPI flash

-This will change the values in the register that the boot code uses to decide the source of the instructions and allow the correct preload of the SPI Flash.
+Step number 1 will change the values in the register that Pulp reads to decide where to read the application instructions from.
+Step number 2 will allow the correct preload of the SPI Flash.
+As it is possible to see from tb_pulp.sv, SPI Flash and Hyper Flash can be loaded with desired values at compilation time by Questasim, by instantiating the desired files where needed.

 Also, you will need the Verification IPs (VIPs).
 The READMEs in their folders (rtl/vip/*) contain the instructions to do it.
 Then, follow the instructions here above:

 ### Compile the boot-code & build RTL

 ```
 git clone git@github.com:regression_tests.git

 cd boot_code